SwiftGGTeam/the-swift-programming-language-in-chinese/Sources/TSPL/TSPL.docc/LanguageGuide/Protocols.md

 To support this runtime flexibility,
 Swift adds a level of indirection (known as a box), which has a performance cost.

+For information about using protocols as generic constraints, see <doc:Generics>.
-For information about boxed protocol types, see <doc:BoxedProtocolTypes>.
+For information about opaque types, and boxed protocol types, see <doc:OpaqueTypes>.

 <!--